 Any student who defaces, vandalizes, or destroys FIDM property (including but not limited to library materials, computers, elevators, restrooms, parking structure, etc.) will be dismissed from the college.
-All types of spray mount adhesive and spray paint are prohibited from being used on all FIDM campuses.
+All types of spray mount adhesive and spray paint are prohibited from being used on the FIDM campus.